firatbezir/EasyCashIdentityProject/README.md

 ### 4. Registration Process Utilizing Identity Library:

-Integrated the Identity library to streamline the user registration process.
+- Integrated the Identity library to streamline the user registration process.
 Leveraged the functionality provided by the library to ensure a secure and efficient registration experience for users.
+- User registration was achieved sending a confirmation code to the email using NETCore.MailKit library

 ## Next Steps: